Meet the Team

 Laura Villalobos graduated from The University of Tampa’s College of Arts and Letters in 2014 with a B.A. in Communication.
 After graduation she worked with a local small business as a social media manager.
 During that time, Laura also became a photographer with Lifetouch Preschool Portraits.
 Laura later worked with myON to promote a countywide literacy campaign with many community partners in Hillsborough County.
 There she honed her skills in public and community relations as well as digital arts and marketing.
 In August of 2016, Laura graduated from American University’s School of Communication with an M.A. in Strategic Communication.
 Laura thrives when dedicating her entire being into the projects that inspire her.
 She is passionate about facing challenges head on and credits her family's personal experiences as immigrants as what taught her the importance of hard work.
 Currently, Laura is working for the Early Childhood Department at Hillsborough Community College through the CALM, ELM and QEES programs.

 Shelley has over 13 years of experience in Early Childhood Education.
-She graduated with her Associate’s Degree in Early Childhood Management from Hillsborough Community College and went on to earn her Master’s Degree in Elementary Education from Southeastern University in Lakeland, Florida.
+She graduated with her associate degree in Early Childhood Management from Hillsborough Community College and went on to earn her master’s degree in Elementary Education from Southeastern University in Lakeland, Florida.
 Shelley has worked as a preschool classroom teacher and a program director.
 She continues to teach college level courses for the Early Education Departments at Hillsborough Community College and State College of Florida.
-Shelley believes that quality child care during the early years is critical to the success of children, families, and communities.
+Shelley believes that quality childcare during the early years is critical to the success of children, families, and communities.
 She advocates for strong early childhood interactions with teachers and caregivers to ensure children develop the social-emotional skills they will need to succeed in the classroom and as adults.
-As a member of the Quality Early Education System team, Shelley will continue on her mission to improve the quality of child care throughout our community.
+As a member of the Quality Early Education System team, Shelley will continue on her mission to improve the quality of childcare throughout our community.

-Amy McLane has over 20 years of experience in Early Elementary Education.
+Amy McLane has over 20 years of experience in early education.
 Her experience includes being a preschool and elementary school teacher as well as being a director of a large childcare facility in Hillsborough County.
 Amy has her B.A. in Early Elementary Education with a concentration in Special Education.
-She was a Child Care Licensing Inspector for 8 years and recently transitioned to being the Hillsborough County Senior Licensing Program Specialist for the QEES program.
+She was a Child Care Licensing Inspector for 8 years and recently transitioned to being a Grant Coordinator for the QEES program.
 Amy believes the social emotional and physical interaction for young children has a direct effect on their overall development and the adult they will become.
 When in a quality program, it helps children develop skills they will need for success.
 By providing coaching and training through the QEES program, she believes the children’s overall success is limitless.